hashicorp/consul/website/source/docs/connect/platform/nomad.html.md

     the node that the database is running on.

   * The `tcp` port is dynamic.
 This removes any static constraints on the port, allowing Nomad to allocate any available port for any allocation.
-Further, it slightly increases security by not using a well-known port.

   * The database is _not_ registered with Consul using a `service` block.
     This isn't strictly necessary, but since we won't be connecting directly to this service, we also don't need to register it.
-You mauy want to register this service still for health checks or if it isn't switching to exclusively accept Connect connections.
+We recommend registering the source service as well since Consul can then know the health of the target service as well.

 Next, the "connect-proxy" task is colocated next to the "db" task.
 This is using "raw_exec" executing Consul directly.
 In the future this example will